DavidStewartLDN/engineerIq-prototype/src/pages/blog/2021-02-01-heat-recovery.md

   - Heat Recovery
   - Engineer iQ
 ---
-Greenfield projects are often faced with BREEAM accreditation which is measured in nine different categories:
+Greenfield projects are often faced with BREEAM accreditation which is measured in nine different categories: Management, Health & Wellbeing, Energy, Transport, Water, Materials, Waste, Land Use & Ecology and Pollution.

-* Management
-* Health & Wellbeing
-* Energy
-* Transport
-* Water
-* Materials
-* Waste
-* Land Use & Ecology
-* Pollution

 These credits accumulate to give a final score that determines your rating of: